tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

-## Filing requirements of Beijing Communications Administration Bureau
+## Filing Requirements of Beijing Communications Administration Bureau
 Individual:
 1 The mobile phone number location shall be Beijing.
 2 Only the filing for domain names with common suffixes, such as .com, is acceptable.
 Filing of domain names with such national suffixes as .hk/.tw/.aisa/.jp/.co/.io/.so/.biz/.me, are unacceptable.